How do I know what AMFs to pay?

-Why is there an increase in the Annual Membership Fee (AMF) from ISC)²?
+Why is there an increase in the Annual Maintenance Fee (AMF) from ISC)²?

 To better support our mission of inspiring a safe and secure cyber world and to continue investing in a rich set of valuable resources for our members, we needed to make this change.
 With the board’s approval and based the on the advice of (ISC)² management, we have determined that increasing the AMF to U.S. $125 for members and U.S. $50 for associates will better enable us to deliver maximum value to our membership.